 Discussion

 We found that the substantial variation in the nutritional content of an edible portion among seafood species can be explained partly major ecological functional traits of latitude, body size and habitat associations.
 The two axes that most strongly control nutritional content of the edible portion are body size and latitude.
 In order to meet at least 25% of RDI for a range of nutrients, species must be XX size and come from XX latitude.
 For calcium, all species that contain 25% of RDI in one portion are 6.43kg or smaller.
 In contrast to much of the existing work on stoichiometry in fishes, which address patterns of macroelement and macronutrient variability, here we studied variability in microelemental composition.
 We found even greater levels of variability in micronutrient stoichiometry than have been documented in the literature for macroelements.
-Calcium content per edible portion varied by more than 500-fold (min=2.99, max=1503.00, median=45.15 mg/100 g).
+We found that Calcium content per edible portion varied by more than 500-fold (min=2.99, max=1503.00, median=45.15 mg/100 g).
 Fatty acids varied by X amount.
 Essential microelements varied by X fold, while non-essential elements such as mercury varied by X amount.
 It is possible that we found higher levels of variability than have been previously documented because we focused on micronutrients, which may be more variable across taxa than macronutrients due to their higher degree of functional specificity or lower level of homeostasis (Karimi et al. 2006).
 In addition, we sampled fishes over a much greater range of taxa, body sizes, geographic origins etc. Further, our data are for the edible portion of fish, which includes different body tissues depending on the species and its size.
 Sometimes the edible portion contains organs such as liver and skeleton, sometimes it is just muscle tissue.
 Nonetheless, in spite of the diversity of fishes included in our analysis, we found that our models had relatively high levels of explanatory power, suggesting that we have identified some traits that have a strong influence on whole body stoichiometry as well as the stoichiometry of the edible portion.

 The degree of variability we documented in the edible portion is substantially higher than variability documented among whole body measurements.
 This could be due to the fact we are sampling across much broader habitat/latitudinal/phylogenetic ranges, and/or because nutrient deposition is not uniform across body tissues, so including samples that are not uniform in their inclusion of body parts could increase the range of variability.
 Nonetheless, the relevant metric of nutritional value from the human perspective is the nutrient content of the edible portion, not the whole body.
 Thus, documented variability in whole body elemental composition may underestimate the variability in nutritional value of the edible portion.